fobnail/docs/docs/flashing_samples.md

 can set `RUST_LOG=trace` environment variable to retry scanning with debug output enabled.

-For debugger to work, you need to add a Udev rule granting you correct
+For debugger to work, you need to add an Udev rule granting you correct
 permissions:

 ```
 SUBSYSTEM=="usb", ATTR{idVendor}=="1366", ATTR{idProduct}=="1015", OWNER="akowalski", MODE="0660"
 ```